jtimonen/personal-website/content/posts/post-01/index.md

 We could have used `model$save_hpp_file()` to save the model C++ code into **mymodel.hpp** if we wanted to look at that.
 However, we are now interested in the C++ code that doesn't depend on the model.
 I would imagine that also a lot of this model-independent code has to go into the executable.

 ### Running the executable
-The call `model$sample(adapt_delta = 0.95, refresh = 100)` [creates four processes](https://github.com/stan-dev/cmdstanr/blob/master/R/run.R) (because default number of chains is four) that each run the executable.
-For example, the first process creates the command line call
+The call `model$sample(adapt_delta = 0.95, refresh = 100)` [creates four processes](https://github.com/stan-dev/cmdstanr/blob/master/R/run.R) (because the default number of chains is four) that each run the executable.
+For example, the first process creates the command-line call

 ```
 mymodel.exe id=1 random seed=660816326 output file=<opath>.csv refresh=100 profile_file=<ppath>.csv method=sample save_warmup=0 algorithm=hmc engine=nuts adapt delta=0.95 engaged=1
 ```

 where `<opath>` and `<ppath>` are paths to some temporary CSV files on the computer.
 Arguments `delta=0.95` and `refresh=100` are things that we specified and others are defaults created by CmdStanR.
-You can find explanations for the command line arguments in the [CmdStan User's Guide](https://mc-stan.org/docs/2_28/cmdstan-guide/command-line-interface-overview.html).
+You can find explanations for the command-line arguments in the [CmdStan User's Guide](https://mc-stan.org/docs/2_28/cmdstan-guide/command-line-interface-overview.html).

 For other processes the `id` argument is 2, 3, and 4.
-From now on we study only one chain (the one with `id=1`) and next try to find the entry point in the CmdStan code that is started with the above command line instruction.
+From now on we study only one chain (the one with `id=1`) and next try to find the entry point in the CmdStan code that is started with the above command-line instruction.

 ## CmdStan